HorizenOfficial/zencash-remote/README.md

-# ZENCash Mobile
+# ZENCash Remote

+ZENCash remote, for controlling your secure nodes.
-ZENCash mobile app built using Onsen UI, Redux, React and Webpack.
+Built using Onsen UI, Redux, React and Webpack.

 Use node v6.11.X